Property Debt Division

 Since 1981, the Fairfax property and debt division lawyers at Wexell Milman have been achieving excellent results on behalf of our clients.
 We understand family law in Virginia and how it tends to be applied by our courts.
 We are experienced in all aspects of the property and debt division process, and we have an extensive network of professionals with whom we work to value and/or classify our clients’ property.

-Classifying, Valuing, & Dividing Marital Property & Marital Debt on Divorce
+Understanding Marital Property & Debt Division in Divorce

 Outside of court, divorcing spouses are free to agree in writing to just about any arrangement to divide marital assets and debts.
 However, marital property and debt division in a contested divorce is governed by the principles of equitable distribution in Virginia.
 A court order to divide marital assets and debts in a certain way will be based on what is equitable under the circumstances after consideration of numerous statutory factors — not necessarily an equal division.